Copper Riot: Background

-The riot was preceded by a gradual deterioration of Moscow's economy because of the Livonian War with Poland and Sweden and a sharp rise in taxes.
+The riot was preceded by a gradual deterioration of Moscow's economy because of the Northern War with Poland and Sweden and a sharp rise in taxes.
 In 1654, the Russian government decided to begin issuing copper money in large quantities and equated them with silver money.
 The measure caused the devaluation of copper money, which led to price inflation of staple goods and the mass production of counterfeit copper money with the involvement of some top officials.
 By 1662, Russia had already been experiencing an acute financial crisis.

 A few days before the riot, there had already been rumours on the so-called vorovskiye listki (воровские листки, or black lists), which contained the names of those responsible for economic misfortunes.
 The lists suddenly appeared posted in several areas of Moscow during the night of 25 July.
 They included the names of the "traitors", such as boyar Miloslavsky, okolnichys Fyodor Rtishchev and Bogdan Khitrovo, diak D.M.
 Bashmakov, merchants V.G.
 Shorin, S. Zadorin and others.
 Those people were accused of causing economic collapse following the introduction of copper money and of having secret ties with Poland.